-Reference is made to the Annual Information Form of the Corporation for the year ended December 31, 2012, for a disclosure of information relating to the Audit Committee required under Form 52-110F1.
-A copy of this document can be found in March 2013 on SEDAR at www.SEDAR.com or by contacting the V.P.
-Finance of the Corporation at its head office at 2724 Etienne-Lenoir, Laval, Quebec H7R 0A3, telephone 1-800-931-5655.
+Reference is made to the Annual Information Form of the Corporation for the year ended December 31, 2013, for the disclosure of information relating to the Audit Committee required under Form 52-110F1.
+A copy of this document has been made available in March 2014 on SEDAR at www.SEDAR.com and is also available by contacting the Vice-President Finance of the Corporation at its head office at 2724 Etienne-Lenoir, Laval, Quebec H7R 0A3, telephone 1-800-931-5655.